Random featured articles

 Sense - Yes, just the senses.
 But as they are referenced in Abilities, here is the list for this system: Balance, Hearing, Orientation, Proprioception, Sight, Smell (Includes pheremonal), Taste (Includes some chemical smells), Touch

 Signature - A soul's unique psychic trace.
 A signature is learned by communicating with someone in real life or on the psychic plane.
 This communication can take the form of deep conversation, sexual connection, or the assessment of the other as a threat in combat.
 Generally, the greater the emotional significance of the subject's regard of the observer, the greater the chance of the observer acquiring the signature.

 This communication can take place on a subconscious level, specifically in the case of covert surveillance (both physical and astral).
 The subject of a surveillance is in psychic conversation with their observer once their intuition tells them they are being watched, even if none of their other senses do.

 Sigil - A symbol that serves as an Channel, but must be imbued with significance and power through ritual first.

 Spirit - A psychic being that occupies all sentient life in a symbiotic relationship.
-It often survives the death of the physical organism, but certain skills like Unknown allow a user's spirit to escape the confines of their body momentarily.
+It often survives the death of the physical organism, but certain skills like Drapetology allow a user's spirit to escape the confines of their body momentarily.

 Target - The intended target of an ability.
 All Abilities require a Target.